 Ben’s recent experience has focused on trials and arbitral evidentiary hearings.
 He has argued dispositive motions on behalf of clients in both state and federal court, and examined witnesses before judges, juries, and arbitrators.
 In his arbitration practice, Ben has handled investment-treaty disputes before ICSID and diverse commercial disputes before the leading arbitral institutions (ICC, SCC, HKIAC, CPR, etc.).
 His clients include sovereign states, multinational corporations, and AmLaw-100 law firms.

 In 2020, Ben was recognized as a Future Leader in Who’s Who Legal: Litigation, which according to the publication, identifies “the foremost practitioners in the litigation community aged 45 and under.”
 He was one of only three attorneys in the United States to receive the honor in the non-partner category.
+In 2021, Ben was recognized as a Rising Star by CPR, one of the leading institutions in international arbitration.

 Originally from Missouri, Ben earned his bachelor’s degree, summa cum laude, from Washington University in St. Louis.
 He spent a year on an academic fellowship in Berlin, Germany, before attending Yale Law School, where he won the school’s top prize for trial advocacy.